Parag1337/quartz/content/🪴DSA/Topics/Truth Table For Bitwise.md

 ---
-name: Truth Table For Bitwise
+title: Truth Table For Bitwise
 ---

 ## 🔸 Bitwise AND (`&`)